 Flash forward to one of her earliest experiences at the NYT, when Balsamo-Gallina wrote one of her first pieces — an obituary.
 “I’d really like to take a stab at this,” she said to her editor.
 Utilizing her unabashed ambition and work ethic, Balsamo-Gallina fought for the opportunity to write, and she got it.
 She knows very well that “closed mouths don’t get fed.”

 “Enjoy when you’re in these lower positions.
 You can really experiment and try a lot of new things.
 Your first job is not going to be your dream job, and my first job wasn’t my dream job.
-And that’s okay.”
+And that’s OK.”
 Adriana Balsamo-Gallina, FCLC ’17

 Balsamo-Gallina emphasized being “career-oriented always” as a key to her success.
 At a young age, she discovered a passion for journalism and wrote for her county and high school newspapers.
-She majored in communications and media studies with a journalism concentration and creative writing minor at FCLC.
+She majored in communication and media studies with a journalism concentration and creative writing minor at FCLC.
 While attending school, she also worked full-time in restaurants, dedicated herself to The Observer and held multiple internships.
 She found herself in a few social media internships at Univision and the non-profit End Distracted Driving before realizing that she didn’t want to work in social media forever.

 Her four years at FCLC filled her toolbox to the brim with experiences and skills she would come to use later in life.
 She graduated magna cum laude and went to Italy for the summer, where she holds a dual citizenship, to unwind — likely for the first time in four years.

 Now living abroad, she encourages any and all people to try to learn a second language.
 On top of her native languages of English and Italian, she is in the process of adding French and Spanish to her repertoire.
 Her love for new languages comes out of her passion for trying new things, something that living in Italy has solidified.